 Animal Kingdom Park Hours

-Park hours usually get released about 6 months in advance.
-However, they often change as you come closer to the actual date!
-Usually this is too longer hours than initially announced.
+Park hours are published about six months in advance.
+However, they often get extended as you come closer to the actual date!
 Click the link to get all the latest Walt Disney World Park Hours.

 Refurbishments & Closures